AlexiaJM/AdversarialConsistentScoreMatching/README.md

 # Adversarial score matching and improved sampling for image generation

-This repo contains the official implementation for the paper [Adversarial score matching and improved sampling for image generation](https://arxiv.org/abs/2009.05475).
+This repo contains the official implementation for the ICLR 2021 paper [Adversarial score matching and improved sampling for image generation](https://arxiv.org/abs/2009.05475).
 It it a highly extended version of [the original repo on score matching](https://github.com/ermongroup/ncsnv2).

 Discussion and more samples at https://ajolicoeur.wordpress.com/adversarial-score-matching-and-consistent-sampling.